2025–26 Big 12 Conference men's basketball season: Head coaches

+∞ Following their conference tournament loss to UCF, Wes Miller was fired as head coach of the Cincinnati Bearcats.
+He finished his five year career with a record of 100−74 and zero NCAA tournament appearances.

 Preseason

 Big 12 media day

 Big 12 Men's Basketball Media day was held on October 22, 2025 at T-Mobile Center in Kansas City, Missouri, with coverage on ESPNU and ESPN+.

 Teams and representatives attending was as follows: